August Wilhelm von Hofmann: Early life and education

 August Wilhelm Hofmann was born at Giessen, Grand Duchy of Hesse, on 8 April 1818.
 He was the son of Johann Philipp Hofmann, privy councillor and provincial architect to the court at Darmstadt.
 As a young man, he travelled widely with his father.
 August Wilhelm matriculated at the University of Giessen in 1836.

 He originally took up the study of law and philology at Giessen.
 He may have become interested in chemistry when his father enlarged Liebig's Giessen laboratories in 1839.
 August Wilhelm changed his studies to chemistry, and studied under Justus von Liebig.
 He obtained his PhD there in 1841.
 In 1843, after his father's death, he became one of Liebig's assistants.

 His association with Liebig eventually became personal as well as professional.
 Both his first wife, Helene Moldenhauer (m.
 12 August 1846), and his third wife, Elise Moldenhauer (m.
 19 May 1866), were nieces of Liebig's wife, Henriette Moldenhauer.
-Hofman reportedly courted Elise after Liebig's daughter Johanna refused him.
+Hofmann reportedly courted Elise after Liebig's daughter Johanna refused him.
 In between, he married Rosamond Wilson (m.
 13 December 1856), and later Bertha Tiemann (m.
 11 August 1873) He had eleven children.